nextgis/docs_ngcom/source/webmap_create.rst

 	You can set the content of geodata attributes displayed on the Web Map in Vector layers and PostGIS layers settings.
 Read more about this option :ref:`here <ngw_attributes_edit>`.

 .. note::
-	When data is uploaded to Web GIS :ref:`with desktop app NextGIS QGIS <qgis_project>`, a Web Map can be created automatically.
+	When data is uploaded to Web GIS :ref:`with desktop app QGIS <qgis_project>`, a Web Map can be created automatically.

 Read more about Web Map creation :ref:`here <ngw_webmaps_admin>`.